Verbindungsbahn (Stuttgart): Planning phase

-Stuttgart mayor Arnulf Klett, in a letter to the Deutsche Reichsbahn dated 11 July 1949, as the railway operator was then still known, proposed the construction of a tunnel, roughly 1.2 kilometres in length, to run between the Hauptbahnhof and the Alter Postplatz, just south of the Rotebühlplatz; he also mentioned the willingness to undertake financial participation in the project by the city of Stuttgart.
-This tunnel was meant to absorb the suburban service utilizing electric multiple unit trains, which was started in 1933.
-In response, the Deutsche Bundesbahn underwrote a study, which was published in 1956 in the journal Die Bundesbahn.
+Stuttgart mayor Arnulf Klett, in a letter to Deutsche Reichsbahn dated 11 July 1949, proposed the construction of a tunnel, roughly 1.2 kilometres in length, to run between Central station and Alter Postplatz, just south of Rotebühlplatz; he also mentioned the willingness to undertake financial participation in the project by the city of Stuttgart.
+This tunnel was meant to absorb the suburban service utilizing electric multiple unit trains, which had started in 1933.
+In response, Deutsche Bundesbahn underwrote a study, which was published in 1956 in the journal Die Bundesbahn.
 The initial plans envisioned an extension of that line to the Stuttgart–Horb railway, which would also offer faster connections to commuters in the area to the south and southwest of Stuttgart.
-To achieve this, a tunnel with a grade of 50 per mille was planned, which would have connected to the Stuttgart–Horb railway just before the former halt at the Wildpark, and units of the DB Class ET 30 were slated for service.
-A new, four-track subterranean station, called Stadtmitte (city centre), was planned to be built underneath the then-under-construction Theodor-Heuss-Strasse, where half of the trains originating at the Hauptbahnhof would have turned around.
-The station underneath the Haupbahnhof was also meant to be expanded to four tracks to enable a concept to utilize the highest possible operational efficiency; this concept was later put into operation in the S-Bahn station under the Frankfurt Hauptbahnhof.
-Another subterranean station, with the name Schwabstrasse, was planned for the west of Stuttgart.
+To achieve this, a tunnel with a grade of 50 ‰ was planned, which would have connected to the Stuttgart–Horb railway just before the former station at Wildpark, and units of DB Class ET 30 were slated for service.
+A new, four-track subterranean station, called Stadtmitte (city centre), was planned to be built underneath the then-under-construction Theodor-Heuss-Strasse, where half of the trains originating at Hauptbahnhof would have turned around.
+The station underneath Hauptbahnhof was also meant to be expanded to four tracks to enable a concept to utilize the highest possible operational efficiency; this concept was later put into operation in the S-Bahn station under the Frankfurt Hauptbahnhof.
+Another subterranean station, with the name Schwabstraße, was planned for the west of Stuttgart.

 Initially, no progress was made in terms of the financing of the project.
 In 1964, the Bundesbahn published an updated planning document, which featured these differences to the study of 1956: